sghall/resonance/README.md

 ## Resonance

 Data driven transitions in React.
-An experimental library that schedules state transitions on your components.
+An experimental library that schedules state transitions on your React components.

-This small library uses [d3-timer](https://github.com/d3/d3-timer) to efficiently schedule 1000s of animated transitions.
+This small library uses [d3-timer](https://github.com/d3/d3-timer) to efficiently schedule animated transitions.
 It provides an interface for utilizing the various [d3 interpolaters](https://github.com/d3/d3-interpolate) to make state transitions.
 All the examples are SVG and the library is focused on data visualization, but in the future this library could be used to transition any component state.

 ## The Basic Idea